gaanon/recipes/bread/focaccia.md

 1. Sift the flour into the bowl of a stand mixer and add all the remaining dough ingredients.
 Knead with the dough hook on a slow speed for 8–10 minutes until smooth, soft, and elastic.

 2. Place the dough in an oiled bowl, swiveling it inside the bowl until it is coated with oil on all sides.
-Cover with a clean, damp tea towel and leave to rise at room temperature.
+Cover with a shower cap and leave to rise at room temperature.
    - After 45 minutes, punch the risen dough back with your fist, re-cover with a damp tea towel, and leave for another 45 minutes.
    - Punch down again and repeat a third time.